OpenCollarTeam/OpenCollar/res/anims/README.md

 ###### In this place we are going to collaborate on animations.

-This readme will be expanded during the next weeks!
+For collaboration native QAvimator files (AVM) are preferred.

-**The format for animations will be Biovision Hierarchy (BVH).**
+The final format for animations will be Biovision Hierarchy (BVH).

 Free software to create animations:
 * [Blender](http://www.blender.org/)